ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

         set MINIO_ACCESS_KEY=YourAccessKey
         set MINIO_SECRET_KEY=YourSecretKey
         ```
-        - There's no bucket region necessary for using MinIO, but you have to apply a bucket region for the File Service to work.
-Just use `us-east-1`.
+        - There's no bucket region necessary for using MinIO since it is not hosted on an actual AWS S3 storage.
+You still have to apply a valid bucket region for the File Service to work.
+You can use any valid Amazon S3 region, like `us-east-1` or `eu-central-1`.
         - Any of the three endpoints in the first line of the minio server output are usable as `S3BackEndSecretKey` (for localhost given your client is on the same machine as the MinIO server).

 For detailed information on how to run the server, follow the instructions from the [MinIO Quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).